CloudNation-nl/eks-app-mesh-polyglot-demo/README.md

 # Welcome!

-Run the following command to get started:
+Run the following command to get started (!!INCLUDE the dot and space!!):

 ```
-bash setup.sh
+. setup.sh
 ```

 This repository is used for many AWS EKS workshops in https://catalog.workshops.aws/eks-immersionday/en-US